betterscientificsoftware/bssw.io/Site/ContentTypes.md

-# Proposed Content Types and Attributes
+# Content Types and Their Attributes

 Before we can develop editorial *workflow* for various types of content, we need to have a clear idea of the types of content we expect to support.
 We also need to